Zimmer (automobile): Manufacturing facilities

-Art Zimmer established the company's manufacturing facilities in Cambridge, Maryland and in December 1998 the first Zimmer Golden Spirit produced by the newly formed Zimmer Motorcars rolled out of the factory.
+Art Zimmer established the company's manufacturing facilities in Cambridge, Maryland, and in December 1998 the first Zimmer Golden Spirit produced by the newly formed Zimmer Motorcars rolled out of the factory.

 During 2000, the company established a Syracuse presence when two of its operations, Rosenthal and Chadwick, a metal fabricating company, won the contract to supply heavy-duty steel bumpers, badge bars, and associated support parts.
-For the first time since 1934, when Franklin Automobile Company closed, automotive manufacturing returned to Syracuse.
+For the first time since 1934, when Franklin Automobile Company closed, automotive manufacturing had returned to Syracuse.

 In May 2000, Zimmer and Sam Vigliotti, president of Sam's Auto Body and Service Center on West Genesee Street, located in Syracuse's historic Automobile Row, announced that the latest Zimmer model, currently in development, would be manufactured at Sam's Auto Body.
 Because of this alliance, by 2001, the company was able to manufacture a new vehicle every six to eight weeks.

 Distribution network

 When the Art Zimmer Golden Spirits were available, they were manufactured "to order" and sold through an international distribution network.
 There were distribution centers in several states in the United States, as well as throughout the world such as Saudi Arabia.